SonoSooS/aaa_vlc/README.md

 My VLC plugins for playing music directly off of websites

 ## Plugins list
+### aaasoundcloud_api
+This is required for all aaasoundcloud plugins due to the API changes to Soundcloud making it very tedious to be able to keep things under a single plugin file.

 ### aaasoundcloud
 This is the original plugin for playing Soundcloud sets.
 It works self-contained for playing sets only.